gabriellopes00/buzzl/README.md

 Users password are hashed with [Argon2](https://github.com/P-H-C/phc-winner-argon2) hasher, winner of the [Password Hashing Competition (PHC)](https://www.password-hashing.net/), the most recommended and secure hashing algorithm option.
 Authentications tokens are generated using [JWT](https://jwt.io/), most used tool to generate authentication tokens for web applications, which are encoded with a key pair of [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) keys using RS256 asymmetric cryptography algorithm, increasing token's authenticity.

-#### Logs 📜

-All controllers, middlewares, usecases and frameworks unexpected errors are stored in a log file, becoming available for future analysis and corrections.

 ## Building and running 🛠